thixotropist/riscv_vector_survey/content/en/docs/patterns/memset.md

 {{% pageinfo %}}
 The GCC compiler handles many initialization operations with the `setmem` pseudocode RTL operation.
-This includes both `memset` standard library invocations and sequences of `var = constant;` initialers.
+This includes both `memset` standard library invocations and sequences of `var = constant;` initializers.
 The vectorizer translates as many of these as it can into equivalent vector initializers.
 {{% /pageinfo %}}